 Search 58 senior living options

-See full list of all 58 licensed assisted living facilities in Hawaii for 2019.
-Senior Living Help enables senior citizens and their loved ones to locate every licensed assisted living facility in Hawaii.
-If you or your loved one are looking for a facility in any part of Hawaii with kind and caring staff who will assist with daily living tasks such as taking a bath, dressing, eating, moving around or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living facility in Hawaii that is nearby.
+See full list of all 58 licensed assisted living facilities in Hawaii for 2020.
+Senior Living Help enables senior citizens and their loved ones to search for every licensed assisted living facility in Hawaii.
+If you or your loved one are looking for a facility in any part of Hawaii with kind and caring staff who will assist with daily living activities such as bathing, getting dressed, eating, moving or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living home in Hawaii that is near your location.

 Hawaii is a lovely place to spend your golden years and to find the best Hawaiian assisted living facility near you.
 You'll enjoy the beautiful surroundings, outdoor fun, warm weather, and a more relaxed lifestyle.
 In Hawaii, there are also lots of programs and opportunities established to make assisted living as comfortable as possible.